-LA Presiding Judge Extends Deadlines for Criminal Trials
+LA Presiding Judge Extends Deadlines For Criminal Trials

-LOS ANGELES (CBSLA) — The presiding judge of Los Angeles County’s court system issued an order Friday authorizing a new set of emergency continuances for criminal trials and juvenile dependency matters including extended deadlines.
+LOS ANGELES (CBSLA) – The presiding judge of Los Angeles County’s court system has issued an order authorizing a new set of emergency continuances for criminal trials and juvenile dependency matters as a result of the COVID-19 pandemic, court officials announced.

 The order allows for: